UKCloud/pingdompy/README.md

     >>> client.update_check(check, {"paused": True})
 ```

-this will return the updated checks' details for verification and a message confirming the update occured
+By passing in the checks' id as "check" and a json formatted array of changes, you can update a check.
+This will return the updated checks' details for verification and a message confirming the update occured.

 **Delete a check: (not yet implemented)**